Mathilde Arens

 Linear Curiosity –

-Structural changes are unacceptable, as inner degradation
+Structural changes are almost impossible,

 Diane Reynier